From the Provence of the Popes to the Luberon – Self-guided

 3 - Moderate - hilly, sometimes mountainous - 50 to 80 km

-the coach transfer scheduled for day 14;
+the bus transfer scheduled for Day 14;

 14 breakfasts and 4 dinners;

-the coach transfer scheduled for day 14;
+the bus transfer scheduled for Day 14;

 14 breakfasts and 4 dinners;

-equipment, such as bicycles
+equipment, such as a bicycle

-the protection provided by the Travel Agents Customer Compensation Fund (FICAV), which is $1 per $1,000 and its applicable discount.
+coverage under the Travel Agent Customer Compensation Fund (FICAV), which amounts to $1 per $1,000 and includes the applicable discount.

-equipment, such as bicycles
+equipment, such as a bicycle

-the protection provided by the Travel Agents Customer Compensation Fund (FICAV), which is $1 per $1,000 and its applicable discount.
+coverage under the Travel Agent Customer Compensation Fund (FICAV), which amounts to $1 per $1,000 and includes the applicable discount.

 Montreal-Trudeau/Lisbon